 Prep time: 15 minutes

-Number of cookies: I didn't count them, but there was definitely more than 30.
+Number of cookies: I didn't count them, but there were definitely more than 30.
 This number will vary, depending on the size of your cookies.

 What You'll Need

-200 g butter: preferably unsalted, but any kind works
+- 200 grams butter, preferably unsalted, but any kind works

-1 tsp vanilla extract: totally optional, but it gives the cookies that special scent
+- 1 teaspoon of vanilla extract gives the cookies that special scent

-1tsp baking soda: also optional, but it is what causes the cookies to rise a bit more
+- 1 teaspoon of baking soda causes the cookies to rise a bit more

 Making the Dough